Alexander1994/golite/README.md

 *note zero length not option*

-*1 in ID bit for identification*
+*1 bit in ID bit for identification*

-## Current Features
-- Repl
-- Insert, ex: `insert 123 hello world`
-- Select, ex: `select 123` prints hello world
-- Delete, ex: `delete 123` removes the row with the 123 id
-- Caching

 ## To Do
 - Test Suite